 Managed Backup Defaults

-Without any configuration the Managed Backup will performs backups when the following criteria has been met.
-In my opinion these aren’t bad defaults, even when considering the transaction log backups.
+Without any configuration, the Managed Backup will perform backups when the following criteria have been met.
+In my opinion, these aren’t bad defaults, even when considering the transaction log backups.

 - When you enable Managed Backup

 - Log has grown 1GB or more since the last full backup

 - 7 days have passed without full backup

 - Broken log chain is detected